Defining Additional Services with Docker Compose¶

--s flag allowing you to specify the service name of the container you want to interact with.
+-s flag allowing you to specify the service name of the container to interact with.
 For example, if you added a service to provide Apache Solr, and the service was named

 solr, you would be able to run

-ddev logs --service solr to retrieve the logs of the Solr container.
+ddev logs --service solr to retrieve the Solr container’s logs.